Nebraska Medicine's Liver Transplant Program offers several types of transplant options for patients with liver failure. These options include:

 Living-donor liver transplantation is an option for patients when a family member or close family friend agrees to donate part of his/her liver to the patient.
 Living donation can only be done when the donor is in excellent health and has a liver size that allows enough liver to be removed without harming the donor and supporting the patient.

-Donation after Cardiac Death (DCD)
+Donation after Circulatory Death (DCD)

 Donation after cardiac death occurs when a patient, on life support with a brain injury and no chance for survival, is removed from life support and the heart stops.
 There is no difference in long-term survival for patients receiving a DCD donor.
-There is a 30 percent increased risk in bile duct complications.

 Expanded Donor Criteria